1995 Houston Astros season: Performance overview

 With a final record of 76–68, this Astros club produced the fourth consecutive arc since 1992 with a record of at least .500—unprecedented in any prior instance in franchise history—while also matching the 1979, 1980, 1981 clubs with three successive winning campaigns, the longest to that point in franchise history.
 Not losing momentum, Houston surpassed this franchise record the following year, and would continue to intervene to extend this new record through the 1999 campaign.

+The 1995 Astros set club records for runs scored (747) and on-base percentage (.353 OBP), surpassing the 1970 (744 runs) and 1994 squads (.347 OBP), while finishing second to the latter team in batting average (.278, .275).
+The Astros broke the franchise runs-scored record again the following year and for OBP in 1998.
+In the National League, Houston ranked first in OBP and bases on balls (566), second in each of batting, hits (1403), and stolen bases (176), and fourth in on-base plus slugging (.752 OPS).

 Biggio was recognized with both the Silver Slugger and Gold Glove Awards for the second consecutive year, becoming the first Astros player with both awards over successive campaigns, and the first Astro to win either award for the position at second base.
 Having won the Silver Slugger at catcher in 1989, Biggio took over the lead for total Silver Sluggers won in club history, with three.
 He joined José Cruz (1983 and 1984) as just the second Astro to win the Silver Slugger in consecutive years.
 Biggio became the first Astro since César Cedeño (1975 and 1976) to win consecutive Gold Glove Awards, while also joining Cedeño and Doug Rader as the third Astro with multiple Gold Gloves (5 each).

+Rookie right-hander Dave Veres whiffed 94 batters to establish a club rookie record for rookie relievers, exceeding Dave Smith, who fanned 85 hitters during the 1980 campaign.
+(Note: Surpassed by Brad Lidge (97) in 2003.
+Criteria: For single seasons, at least 80% games in relief, playing for HOU, a rookie, in the regular season, requiring strikeouts ≥ 65, sorted by ascending season.)
+Veres also led NL rookie relievers in the category for the season, while equaling Troy Percival of the California Angels for the major league lead.
+(Note: For single seasons, in 1995, at least 80% games in relief, a rookie, in the regular season, requiring strikeouts ≥ 50, sorted by descending strikeouts.)